Course Code: CKD12 Full-time

 All applicants are required to complete the following statement as part of the online appilcation and selection process:

 "Please explain your interest in the MA in Digital Cultures.
 Briefly outline the narrative extent and analytic issues which you may be interested in as research topics for the MA Thesis.
 As this programme, requires engagement with digital tools for research, you should indicate your experience and aptitude for working with digital tools."
 (750 words approximately)

-Students passing modules to the value of 45 credits in Part I may opt to exit the programme and be awarded a Postgraduate Certificate in Digital Cultures.
+Students who successfully complete Part 1 (60 credits) may opt to exit the programme and be awarded a Postgraduate Diploma in Digital Cultures.